- Location: Vermont

 Has your license disappeared or been stolen?
 Need a duplicate?
 Visit our Lost License page.

-You should receive a renewal notice approximately 30 days before your license expires.
+The DMV typically issues a renewal notice around 30 days before your license expires.
 If you don't receive a notice, you'll have to complete another driver license application.

 Visit any DMV office with: